mjordan/islandora_workbench_docs/docs/limitations.md

 * use term IDs instead of term names or URIs in your input CSV *and*
 * include `require_entity_reference_views: false` in your configuration file.

 Note that Workbench will not validate values in fields that are configured to use this type of reference.
+Also, term IDs that are not in the View results will result in the node not being created (Drupal will return a 422 response).